This story first appeared in Cult of Mac Magazine.

 But while Xiaomi’s approach echoes Apple in everything from the touchscreen interface of its devices to its lavish launch events — it also has a few key differences.
 For instance, the company prides itself on listening to users and changing accordingly: issuing updates every week and often personally thanking customers who suggest tweaks.

 “If you give us a suggestion, and we quickly change it, you will have a long-lasting sense of achievement,” Lei Jun has said, explaining how his strategy helps to build customer loyalty.
 “Once you’re sure we’ve fixed it, you have a strong sense of ownership, and then you will tell classmates, friends, roommates, everyone that Xiaomi is good.”

 Xiaomi’s strategy has so far helped it to succeed, although not everyone is convinced that the same will hold true over the long term.

-“The problem with Xiaomi’s approach is that it is currently sitting in the middle of the market, with Apple at the top,” says George T. Haley, one of the authors of Amazon ($12.84) as well as marketing professor and director of center for international industry competitiveness at the University of New Haven.
+“The problem with Xiaomi’s approach is that it is currently sitting in the middle of the market, with Apple at the top,” says George T. Haley, one of the authors of New Asian Emperors: The Business Strategies of the Overseas Chinese as well as marketing professor and director of center for international industry competitiveness at the University of New Haven.
 “Other companies will come in and undercut it, taking away the price sensitive market.
 To survive, they’re going to have to move overseas into markets where they can better margins for their products.”